VisLab/EEG-Clean-Tools/README.md

 notwithstanding any copyright notation herein.

 ### Releases
+Version 0.57.0 Released 3/30/2025
+* Modified to work with modified EEGLAB GUI Builder
+* Modified reporting to not clutter workspace

 Version 0.56.0 Released 8/01/2021
 * Corrected parfor failure when channel number not consecutive
 * Fixed missing badChannelsFromDropout in updateBadChannels issue#28